passcod/blook/2017-feb-10-monthly-update.md

   say, almost deadpan, that they felt two billion souls die… and then they go back to what they were doing, barely affected.
-In TFA, Starkiller Base destroys five planets — there are no estimates I could find on the population of the system, but let's estimate it in the high billions, maybe even a trillion — and there is even less effect on the Force-sensitive.
+In TFA, Starkiller Base destroys five planets — there are no estimates I could find on the population of the system, but let's estimate it in the high dozen billions, maybe even a trillion — and there is even less effect on the Force-sensitive.
 Like, come on!
 Billions have just died.
 At least show the Force-touched having a _little_ emotion here, maybe.
 So, in The Last Jedi, our protagonist Tobin, as